HilaryNZ/Example-Code/README.md

 # R stats projects

-Example Comparative analysis between different data types between treatment groups
+This contains examples of R code used for comparative analysis between different data types and treatment groups.

 # Data Types
 •	Lipid profile for 5 brain regions